Br4z/life/notes/personal/books/Eloquent_JavaScript/04-functions.md

 Functions can be roughly divided into those that are called for their side effects and those that are called for their return value (though it is also possible to both have side effects and return a value).

-A pure function is a specific kind of value-producing function that not only has no side effects, but also does not rely on side effects from other code...A pure function has the pleasant property that, when called with the same arguments, it always produces the same value (and doesn’t do anything else)...
+A **pure** function is a specific kind of value-producing function that not only has no side effects, but also does not rely on side effects from other code...A pure function has the pleasant property that, when called with the same arguments, it always produces the same value (and does not do anything else)...